raybogman/pwa-studio-serverless/README.md

     - Create PWA script/function e.g. "yarn run build:serverless" which build, create and pushes docker to repo.
 - Test express server compare to node
 - Horizontal scalling

+### yarn run build:serverless

+In case you like to build a easy full CI/CD pipeline starting the events in PWA Studio review the following step. keep in mind these step are not a best practice step yet.
+But I hope you get the idea and build an npm module yourself.

+Visit [https://github.com/raybogman/serverless](https://github.com/raybogman/serverless) and checkout the README.
+This will guide you how to kickstart an **PWA Studio Serverless** project using **AWS ECS/Fargate**.

 ### Readings
 - [https://aws.github.io/copilot-cli/](https://aws.github.io/copilot-cli/)